 Shiro Kuma, which means polar bear, takes its inspiration from chef Yasuo Shigeyoshi’s childhood in a small rural town in the south of Japan and offers traditional-style sushi and wagyu A5 and Kobe beef to cook over ishiyaki grilling stones.
 Popular weekly specials include hamachi jalapeño and the omakase (chef’s choice) dinner.

-Formerly the Broken Drum, State Room Brewery has ditched the diner vibe in favor of a modern gastropub.
+State Room Brewery has ditched its former diner vibe in favor of a modern gastropub.
 All draft beers are made on-site and are available in sizes from half-pints to take-home growlers; beer flights are also available.
 The menu, created by Alex Stricker and Andrew Toy, changes seasonally and includes a burrata cheese BLT and sashimi-grade tuna poke.

 This waterfront restaurant and music venue presents fresh food and local talent and was opened by former Grateful Dead member Phil Lesh.
 The menu offers salads, savory dishes, and wood-fired pizzas plus a wide selection of beer, wine, and cocktails.
 Come for the food, stay for the music.

 When owners Benson Yang and Kevin Fong decided to open Marin’s first ramen shop in 2014, they weren’t sure what to expect.
-Five years later, Uchiwa remains beloved by ramen enthusiasts for its rich broths, fresh noodles, and a wide assortment of appetizers.
-Vegetarian, vegan and gluten-free options available.
+Six years later, Uchiwa remains beloved by ramen enthusiasts for its rich broths, fresh noodles, and a wide assortment of small plates.
+Vegetarian, vegan and gluten-free options available with a kid-friendly dining room.

 Now serving delicious organic, non-GMO cold-pressed juices, smoothies, snacks and bowls, including plenty of gluten-free, grain-free and low-glycemic-index choices, this place opened in 2013 as the first of many Bay Area locations.
 Raw desserts round things out.
 Try the vegan Caesar or give the cashew milk with cinnamon and vanilla a shot to see what Urban Remedy is all about.